The Sheik (wrestler): Legacy

 During the course of his in-ring career, The Sheik was seen as one of professional wrestling's biggest box office attractions.
 He later became regarded as a pioneer of hardcore wrestling, a style which became a major part of mainstream American professional wrestling in the 1990s.
 On March 31, 2007, The Sheik was posthumously inducted into the WWE Hall of Fame by his nephew, Sabu, and Rob Van Dam, who he had trained.
 He is also credited with training Scott Steiner and independent wrestler "Machine Gun" Mike Kelly, among other students.
 Most notably, he and Freddie Blassie trained boxer Muhammad Ali before Ali's famous 1976 "boxer vs wrestler match" with Antonio Inoki in Tokyo.

 As a promoter, Farhat developed a reputation for short-changing wrestlers and employees on pay.
 However, he would additionally become known as a benefactor to friends in need; according to Harley Race, after his wife died in an automobile accident and he was forced to take time off early in his career, The Sheik mailed him a check every week for a year until he could return to work.

 His wife, and former valet, Joyce, died on November 27, 2013, in Michigan, after being ill for some time.
 She is buried with her husband at Mount Calvary Catholic Cemetery in Williamston, Michigan.
 He was also the uncle of Michael Farhat, who wrestled as "Mike Thomas" in Detroit.
 Thomas died in 1978 at age 27.
 The Sheik's son Tom died on October 2, 2020, from kidney cancer at 57, and his eldest son Ed Farhat Jr. — who wrestled under the ring name "Captain Ed George" — died from complications of COVID-19 on March 22, 2021, at the age of 70.
-His nephew Terry "Sabu" Brunk, who would more notably hone Faharat's wrestling craft and whose wrestling gimmick bore greater resemblance to that of Farhat's Sheik gimmick with things such as turban attire and having a refusal to speak on-camera, would also die in May 2025, two days before an episode of Dark Side of the Ring focusing on the Sheik aired in the United States.
+His nephew Terry "Sabu" Brunk, who would more notably hone Farhat’s wrestling craft and whose wrestling gimmick bore greater resemblance to that of Farhat's Sheik gimmick with things such as turban attire and having a refusal to speak on-camera, would also die in May 2025, two days before an episode of Dark Side of the Ring focusing on the Sheik aired in the United States.

 In his later years, Farhat provided extensive interviews to a biographer with the intent of publishing a book on his life.
 These interviews provided a detailed non-kayfabe look into his career and character, which he previously took great effort in concealing from the public.
 Farhat had previously had a reputation for "living his gimmick"; he didn't answer promoter phone calls for "Ed", not even for potential bookings, telling the promoters "no Ed lives here".
 After his death, the interviews and draft of the book were sealed.
 A book about Farhat's life and career, titled Blood and Fire, was later released in April 2022 by ECW Press.
 Blood and Fire won the 2022 Wrestling Observer Newsletter Best Pro Wrestling Book award.